jusung806/Multi-User-Blog/README.md

   7. css folder
     * This contains files for bootstrap to run the javascript code.
 Also download all the files inside this folder.

+# How To Run

+1. Clone project.
+2. Run the Goodle App Engine Launcher.
+3. Create a new application.
+4. You can test run this project on localhost:8080.
+5. Run the new application and open the link to webpage.